mendersoftware/mender-docs/02.Overview/11.Security/docs.md

 ---

-Delivering updates securely, maintaining the identity of the communication endpoints, and ensuring message authentication is critical to a secure software update.
+Delivering updates securely, maintaining the identity of the communication endpoints, ensuring message authentication, together with integration with hardware security solutions are critical factors in a secure software update.
 This section gives a brief overview of how Mender ensures a secure end-to-end update process.

 ## Server authentication